1. Introduction to OpenLDAP Directory Services

 LDAPv2 is historic (RFC3494).
 As most so-called LDAPv2 implementations (including slapd(8)) do not conform to the LDAPv2 technical specification, interoperability amongst implementations claiming LDAPv2 support is limited.
 As LDAPv2 differs significantly from LDAPv3, deploying both LDAPv2 and LDAPv3 simultaneously is quite problematic.
 LDAPv2 should be avoided.
 LDAPv2 is disabled by default.

 This question is raised many times, in different forms.
-The most common, however, is: Why doesn't OpenLDAP drop Berkeley DB and use a relational database management system (RDBMS) instead?
+The most common, however, is: Why doesn't OpenLDAP use a relational database management system (RDBMS) instead of an embedded key/value store like LMDB?
 In general, expecting that the sophisticated algorithms implemented by commercial-grade RDBMS would make OpenLDAP be faster or somehow better and, at the same time, permitting sharing of data with other applications.

 Now for the long answer.
 We are all confronted all the time with the choice RDBMSes vs. directories.
 It is a hard choice and no simple answer exists.